vporton/agt-combined/README.md

 The book also considers **filters on ordered sets** (and on lattices, powersets, etc.) in more details than any book before it.

 The theory of funcoids (and ordered semicategory actions in general) is also used to describe _discontinuous analysis_, a generalized theory of limits where any function has a (generalized) limit at every point.
 This indespensibly simplifies physical calculations.
 This is probably also useful for general relativity and quantum gravity, as well as for economics, to name a few.

+The primary author also created a big number of **open problems** a big part of which have been solved, but there remains quite a few.

+The book about ordered semicategory actions is [freely available](https://math.portonvictor.org/binaries/volume-1.pdf):